lindaxeva/datablix/README.md

 go.

 And if the command line makes you nervous, relax, there is a web version that runs right in your browser.
-Want to just try it?
-Here we go:
+Want to just try it today?

 <p align="center">
   <a href="https://lindaxeva.github.io/datablix/">